robotslacker/slackerdb/README.md

 # Database opening mode
 access_mode=READ_WRITE

+# The maximum number of client that can connect to server at the same time
+# The default is 256
+max_connections=

 # The maximum number of threads that the service layer can process at the same time
 # The default is the number of CPU cores
 max_workers=

 # Maximum number of threads used on the DB side
 # Default is 50% of the number of cores
+# Best Practice: Aim for 5-10 GB memory per thread
 threads=

 # Maximum memory size used